 And remember that whatever channels you get, they’ll likely also be available to watch at any time with Virgin TV On Demand, and from any device with Virgin TV Anywhere.

-If you’re just sticking with standard Freeview, your choices of kids’ channels are a little more scant, unfortunately - CBBC, CBeebies, CITV, Pop, Tiny Pop, CBBC HD, and CBeebies HD.
+Children's channels available on Freeview include CBBC, CBeebies, CITV, Pop, Tiny Pop, CBBC HD, and CBeebies HD.
 Freesat will get you the same, along with Pop Girl and Kix.

 How do Freeview and Freesat compare to YouView?
 Find out in our head to head.